Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_object.md

 ## Import

-Objects can be imported using the `id`.
+Objects can be imported using `id`.
 The `id` is the bucket name and the key together e.g.,

 ```
 $ terraform import aws_s3_bucket_object.example some-bucket-name/some/key.txt